An interview has been released asking Jack Dorsey directly why he left Bluesky

 In addition, after Twitter was acquired by Elon Musk in November 2022, problems erupted, making Bluesky one of the 'destinations for people moving from Twitter.'

 As the number of users grew, rather than the 'algorithmic store where you can choose what the conversations look like,' which Dorsey thought was a great idea, users began asking for moderation tools and pushing other users out.
-Bluesky became 'not what I wanted it to be, and not what I intended to help create.'
+Bluesky became 'not what I wanted and was meant to help create.'

 Dorsey described Bluesky as 'literally repeating every mistake that Twitter made.
 It's not a decentralized protocol.
 It's just another app following in Twitter's footsteps.'